Mr. Shovel's Check One Two

-Mr. Shovel's Check One Two is a radio program that most recently aired on 95.5 KLOS in Los Angeles, California from January 2016 through 2019.
+Mr. Shovel's Check One Two is a radio program which most recently aired on 95.5 KLOS in Los Angeles from January 2016 through 2019.
 The show originally aired on Indie 103.1 in Los Angeles from February 2004 to January 2009.
-The show, which featured local and independent artists and live performances, was created by host Mr. Shovel (Mark Sovel), Indie 103.1's music director and the producer of Jonesy's Jukebox hosted by Sex Pistols member Steve Jones.
-Jones bestowed the nickname "Mr. Shovel" after continuously mispronouncing Sovel's real name.
-In 2004, Indie 103.1 was dubbed "America's Coolest Commercial Station" by Rolling Stone magazine and again voted "Best Radio Station" in 2008.
+The show featured local and independent artists in addition to live performances.
+It was created by host Mr. Shovel (Mark Sovel), Indie 103.1's music director and the producer of Jonesy's Jukebox hosted by Sex Pistols member Steve Jones.
+Jones bestowed the nickname "Mr. Shovel" on Sovel after continuously mispronouncing Sovel's last name.
+In 2004, Indie 103.1 was dubbed "America's Coolest Commercial Station" by Rolling Stone and again voted as the "Best Radio Station" in 2008.